bookofproofs/bookofproofs.github.io/_sources/history/20th-century/rapcsak.md

 **András Rapcsák** was a Hungarian mathematician who specialised in geometry.

 ### Mathematical Profile (Excerpt):
-* András had two brothers: Péter Rapcsák who was three years older than András and became a Calvinist priest; and István Rapcsák who became a radiologist.
 * András attended both primary and secondary schools in his home town of Hódmezövásárhely which is about 20 km north east of Szeged.
 * This school had a long tradition having been founded in 1723 but it was only given the name Bethlen Gábor in 1930, during the time that Rapcsák studied there.
-* In fact 1930 was the year that Rapcsák's brother Péter graduated from the same school.
 * At this school Rapcsák was in the same class as Márton Sain (1915-1997) who went on to become a well-known historian of mathematics and a gymnasium teacher.
 * Although Rapcsák did not excel at school, in his final year at the Bethlen Gábor Calvinist Gymnasium he took part in a national mathematics competition.
 * Learning about non-Euclidean geometry made Rapcsák think deeply about the nature of space and he gave a talk on this topic to the Literary Society of the Gymnasium.